 Apple added a measurement for VO2 Max in the Fitness app, which it refers to as Cardio Fitness. it can be found in the trends section of that companion app in the Summary tab.

 You'll need to have at least five VO2 max readings in the last 3 months and 10 readings in the last 6 months to see those trends.

 There are a ton of great watch face combinations you can use to make your life easier.
 Don't just stick to one watch face that tries to be a jack of all trades, because it'll no doubt be a master of any.

 What you should do is create a specific fitness-based watch face you can turn to when it's time to get sweaty and challenge yourself.
 Consider using one of Apple's Activity watch faces - whichever you think looks best - and combine that with the Workout and Weather complications.
 Not only will you be able to see how your activity rings are doing throughout the day, but you'll also get to quickly launch into a workout, weather permitting.

 Review your data

-When you're done, you can review your data in the Activity app on your iPhone, and bursts of tracked Workout activity appear below.
+When you're done, you can review your data in the Fitness app on your iPhone.